-Mara Baum, co-leader of HOK’s global health and wellness design practice, participated in a U.S. Green Building Council - Northern California panel on the WELL Building Standard.
-The following is an excerpted article Baum wrote about the event for USGBC.
+Mara Baum, leader of HOK’s global health and wellness design practice, participated in a U.S. Green Building Council – Northern California panel on the WELL Building Standard.
+The following is from an article Baum wrote about the event for USGBC.

 The WELL Building Standard, which builds on the success of and complements the LEED rating system, is playing an increasing role in green building design.
 WELL is a holistic, evidence-based system for measuring, certifying and monitoring the performance of building features that impact health and well-being.
 These goals are closely aligned with the USGBC Northern California community’s longtime focus on human health, dating back to its Building Health Initiative that began in 2013.